wp-plugins/microblog-poster/readme.txt

 **twitter.com accounts** [Help with screenshots](http://efficientscripts.com/help/microblogposter/twitterhelp "Twitter help with screenshots.")

-Basically your Twitter username and password won't suffice in order to post automatic updates, Twitter Api requires some more steps described below.
+Basically your Twitter username and password won't suffice in order to post automatic updates, Twitter API requires some more steps described below.
 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Twitter Api you'll need first to create your own Twitter App here: https://dev.twitter.com/apps
+    1. In order to post updates through the Twitter API you will need first to create your own Twitter App here: https://dev.twitter.com/apps

-    2. Once you have created your twitter App you have to change its access level to be Read and Write.
+    2. Once you have created your Twitter App you have to change its access level to be Read and Write.
-    Browse to settings tab and check the Access Level to be read and write, save your new settings.
+    Browse to settings tab and check the access level to be Read and Write, save your new settings.

-    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my access token', please do it.
+    3. Once this is done go back to the details tab, at the bottom you should have a button 'Create my Access Token', please do it.

-    4. This is it, on the details tab you have all what you need, i.e. consumer key / secret, Access token and Access token secret.
+    4. This is it, on the details tab you have all what you need, i.e. Consumer key / secret, Access Token and Access Token Secret.

     5. If you don't see immediately the access token at the bottom, please refresh the details tab page.